guptapriya9595-eng/Social-Media-Addiction-Analysis-SQL/README.md

 The dataset contains records of 705 students (as shown in the analysis section of the project

-PriyaGupta_Social Media Addicti…
+PriyaGupta_Social Media Addicti…)

-), providing a strong foundation for identifying behavioral trends and addiction patterns.
+ providing a strong foundation for identifying behavioral trends and addiction patterns.
 Objective

 The primary goal of this project is to: